 3. Pay now, enjoy later vouchers

-Several cities have launched schemes to support local, independent businesses in the hospitality and events sectors, which remain under lockdown.
-The Pay It Forward scheme lets individuals pay for products or services now, which can then be delivered once businesses return to normal or near-normal operation.
+Some cities have launched schemes to support local, independent businesses in the hospitality and events and arts sectors, which remain under lockdown.
+In Manchester, the Pay It Forward scheme lets individuals pay for products or services now, which can then be delivered once businesses return to normal or near-normal operation.
 That includes booking meals, a room for the night or a ticket to an event with any business that has registered.

 4. Join the streaming sensation

 Many yoga teachers and vocal coaches have been taking to the likes of Zoom to continue classes by streaming them.
 Some are asking for a voluntary donation rather than a set fee, so if your income has taken a hit and things are tight, you might still be able to afford it.
 If your favourite service is not already offering it, ask them if they would consider doing so until they are able to open doors again.

 For family and friends that have birthdays coming up in the next few months – try to make sure your spend goes into the pockets of small businesses.